MCP Server

 get_dashboard_templateGet a built-in dashboard template by ID.

-Dashboard mutating tools accept the same YAML format used by the dashboard import/export feature.
-See the dashboard YAML reference for the full schema.
+Dashboard tools use the same YAML format as the dashboard import/export feature.

 Resources